sunfounder/picrawler/docs/source/ezblock/ezblock_twist.rst

 It uses two layers of for loops to make the ``new_step`` array produce continuous and regular changes, and at the same time, **do step** executes the posture to form a continuous action.

-You can intuitively get the coordinate value array corresponding to each pose from :ref:`Adjust Posture — Ezblock`.
+You can intuitively get the coordinate value array corresponding to each pose from :ref:`ezb_posture`.

 One thing you need to pay attention to is this coordinate matrix block: